 Place the welder so there is free circulation of air in through the louvers in the back and sides of the case and out of the bottom on all four sides.
+Mount a NEMA Type 6-50R receptacle in a suitable location.
+Be sure it can be reached by the plug on the input cable attached to the welder.

-These installation instructions apply to the input wiring and overload protection installed to supply one AC-225-GLM and comply with the United States National Electrical Code as it applies to electric welders.
+These installation instructions apply to the input wiring and overload protection installed to supply one AC-235 and comply with the United States National Electrical Code as it applies to electric welders.
 Other equipment should not be connected to this supply without consulting the input power requirements for that equipment, the United States National Electrical Code, and all local codes.